Skip to main content

 2. Apply your changes.

-vcluster create --upgrade VCLUSTER_NAME -n VCLUSTER_NAMESPACE -f vcluster.yaml
+vcluster create --upgrade my-vcluster -n team-x -f vcluster.yaml

-If you want to use an ingress controller from the host cluster inside your virtual cluster, enable IngressClass syncing from host to virtual cluster.
+If you want to use an ingress controller from the host cluster inside your virtual cluster by syncing Ingress resources from the virtual cluster to host cluster, and allow the host cluster IngressClasses to be viewable, enable IngressClass syncing from the host cluster to virtual cluster.

 sync: